Why this matters

 Arizona cottage food — your questions answered.

-Can I use DoorDash or Uber Eats?
+Can I use DoorDash or Uber Eats in Arizona?

 Arizona cottage food laws: what is the short version?